-Some local carer services offer workshops where you can learn to cook if this is something you have missed out on or if you’d simply like to get new ideas.
+Some local carer services offer workshops where you can learn to cook or try out new ideas.
 You may be able to meet other carers who understand how difficult it can be to find time to eat well.

-- 20 tips to eat well for less on NHS Choices
+- 20 tips to eat well for less on NHS UK.

 Have meals delivered

 Your council or other local organisations may provide you (or the person you care for) with meals delivered to your home, if you are eligible.
 This is sometimes called meals on wheels.
 See if you can can get meals at home.